ejabu/arkademy-tm/README.md

 ## Syntax Learning

 To prevent unproductive training session, [Arkana](https://www.instagram.com/arkanadigital/) compiled most-used syntax in building Odoo modules.
-With our experienced, we underlined most frequent syntax used in this training and set it up as *Auto-Completion*.
+With our experienced, we underlined most-frequent syntax used in this training and set it up as *Auto-Completion*.
 Arkademy enthusiastically encourages trainee to use VS Code and its extension, [Arkademy - Odoo Technical Training](https://marketplace.visualstudio.com/items?itemName=arkademy.arkademy-training)

 * **Auto Completion:** Odoo syntax sometimes is felt atypical to some developers.
-This extension and prevents mistyped syntax with 1600 Lines of snippets both in **python** and **xml**.
+This extension prevents mistyped syntax with 1600 lines of snippets both in **python** and **xml**.
-* **Keyboard Shortcuts:** This extension also alters and adds additional new shortcut that frequently used in our Odoo-related work.
+* **Keyboard Shortcuts:** This extension also alters and adds additional shortcut that frequently used in our Odoo-related work.

 ## Step-by-Step Learning

-This material comprises of 18 beautifully-crafted module.
+This material comprises of 18 beautifully-crafted modules.
 Generally, this material is divided into three business app: **Toko**, **Cafe** and **Sale Promotion**.
 Also, as additional material, we provide **Write - ORM** module to help trainee learns built-in object-relational mapping systematically and comprehensively.

 ![](modules.png)